George Whitesides, CEO of Virgin Galactic and The Spaceship Company

-Jonathan Firth, Senior Vice President of Spaceport and Program Development
+Jonathan Firth, Executive Vice President of Spaceport and Program Development

 Jonathan Firth has been a member of Virgin Galactic’s leadership team since its inception in 2004.
 He joined the company as Project Director, and later moved into the role of Director of Operations and Projects in 2008, and then to the U.S. for his current role as Senior Vice President of Spaceport & Program Development in July 2014.
 He oversees the company’s activity to ready itself for commercial operations in New Mexico, including the development of the Suborbital Spaceflight System, the preparations for Operational Readiness and the relationship with the NM Spaceport Authority, which is responsible for the operation of Spaceport America, the future home of Virgin Galactic’s SpaceShipTwo fleet.

 Jonathan began his Virgin career in the UK in 1998 as Project Director of Virgin Rail Group, where he was responsible for delivery of the Pendolino and Super Voyager tilting train projects on the UK West Coast and CrossCountry networks respectively.
 After that, he spent three years as Director of Projects at Virgin Atlantic Airways, where he supervised the airline’s portfolio of business-led projects.